 - Margarita Snails - this very popular snail's range does not extend into the tropics, and they will be stressed in normal reef tanks, because they are not built to tolerate reef temperatures.
 A good snail though if your tank rarely goes to 70 degrees, they are excellent algae cleaners in a temperate tank, and a favorite among many hobbyists with cold water biotopes.

 - Crown Conchs - A predatory snail that will eat other herbivorous snails, leaving your tank with algae.
 They are also cannibalistic and not related to true Conchs, it is a name given to them by dry shell collectors because their shell is similar in shape to true Conchs which are herbivores.

 - Queen Conchs - these herbivorous snails are great at first, but when they become close to 12 inches long, 4 inches tall, and 5 inches wide, they are just too big for most tanks, as they need a large amount of area to survive.
 At that size they also bulldoze most rock formations.

 - Keyhole Limpets - Not all limpets are the same.
 Owning a limpet is like owning a snail, the species really matters.
 Many of the keyhole limpets are known predators, some of which feast on SPS coral.
 If you keep coral, only keep species limpets who are herbivorous.
 Not all keyhole limpets are predatory, but you should be wary when adding them to a tank without prior knowledge of their diet.

-- Babylonian Snails - This cream and brown spotted snail makes an attractive addition to the tank, but are predatory and feed on bivalves and other snails.
-They are often mislabeled and sold as "Fancy Nassarius", or "Speckled Nassarius" snails, but they are not related to Nassarius spp. and are not safe for the reef aquarium.
+- Babylonian Snails - This cream and brown spotted snail makes an attractive addition to the tank, but may feed on microfauna and sessile inverts.
+They are often mislabeled and sold as "Tiger Nassarius", or "Speckled Nassarius" snails, but they are not related to Nassarius spp.